ZSShen/C-Common-Data-Structures/README.md

  - Associative Container
    - TreeMap --- The ordered map to store key value pairs
    - HashMap --- The unordered map to store key value pairs
+   - HashSet --- The unordered set to store unique elements
  - Simple Collection Container
    - Queue --- The FIFO queue
    - Stack --- The LIFO stack